abguimba/abguimba.github.io-src/content/posts/libft.md

     $ make

-should be enough to get you started with a dynamic library file.
+should be enough to get you started with a compiled library that you can simply add to any C project.

 [libft subject](42-libft.en.pdf)